Garlic Grilled Shrimp

 • Try a different protein: Not in the mood for shrimp?
 Serving someone with a shellfish allergy?
 This delicious marinade can also be used for chicken or fish.

 • Swap out the spices: For a different flavor profile, try using a different spice blend in the marinade.
 Italian and Cajun seasonings would both work great.
+I like to add cayenne pepper for a little kick, but that's totally optional.

 • Add fresh herbs: Try adding a fresh herb like chopped parsley or cilantro for some extra flavor and brightness.